 Financial Ratios Comparison

-In the following table, I present a comparison of key financial metrics between Hillenbrand, Inc. (HI) and Symbotic Inc. (SYM) for the most recent fiscal year.
+The table below presents a side-by-side comparison of key financial ratios for Hillenbrand, Inc. (HI) and Symbotic Inc. (SYM) for their most recent fiscal year, offering insight into their profitability, liquidity, leverage, and market valuation.

 ROE3.66%-16.67%